facebook/react-native-website/website/versioned_docs/version-0.43/animated.md

 original_id: animated
 ---

-The `Animated` library is designed to make animations fluid, powerful, and easy to build and maintain. `Animated` focuses on declarative relationships between inputs and outputs, with configurable transforms in between, and simple `start`/`stop` methods to control time-based animation execution.
+The `Animated` library is designed to make animations fluid, powerful, and hassle-free to build and maintain. `Animated` focuses on declarative relationships between inputs and outputs, with configurable transforms in between, and straight forward `start`/`stop` methods to control time-based animation execution.

 The simplest workflow for creating an animation is to to create an `Animated.Value`, hook it up to one or more style attributes of an animated component, and then drive updates via animations using `Animated.timing()`: